 Once we’ve set our file path and marked an asset, go to the Asset Browser (we can open it in any workspace or create a new workspace).
 We may not see anything in the browser.
 In the top left, we see a drop-down box which defaults to “Current File.”

 The term “Current File” also refers to an asset’s original file location.
-Later we will see we can only make changes to an asset’s assigned catalog if we are in the asset’s “Current File.”
+We can only make changes to an asset’s assigned catalog if we are in the asset’s “Current File.”

-If we marked an asset in a .Blend file and then went to another .Blend file where we wanted to import the asset from the browser, we will NOT see it here in the current file.
+If we marked an asset in a Blender file and went to another file where we wanted to import the asset from the browser, we will NOT see it here in the current file.

-Selecting the drop-down box will show the libraries (file paths) we set up in the preferences.
-We can choose the library which contains the .Blend file of the marked asset to see it in the browser.
+Selecting the drop-down box shows the libraries (file paths) we set up in the preferences.
+We can choose the library which contains the Blender file of the marked asset to see it in the browser.

 Asset Browser Catalogs

-Catalogs are a method for organizing an asset library regardless of where the assets are actually stored or how they are organized on our computer.
+Catalogs organize an asset library regardless of where the assets are actually stored or how they are organized on our computer.
 They are sort of like subfolders but a better comparison is filters.

 To assign an asset to a catalog, we need to be in the asset’s “current file” – meaning the original file from which the asset was marked.
 If we added a lot of assets from a lot of different files, it’s going to take some time to go back and assign them all to catalogs.